Accelerated Certification for Teaching (ACT)

 Each student will develop a plan of study with the ACT coordinator upon admission.
 In addition to the coursework in education proper to the ACT program, this plan requires the fulfillment of any undergraduate liberal arts content courses necessary for certification.
 These undergraduate liberal arts content courses may be taken concurrently with ACT courses at Notre Dame or at other colleges and universities.
 Frequent and consistent contact with the ACT advisor is expected of each student to assure steady progress in the program.

 Upon entering the program and periodically thereafter, candidates attend a series of non-credit workshops orienting them to the teaching profession.
-Throughout the program of study, participants will prepare a professional portfolio documenting their competence according to departmental, state, and national standards.
+Throughout the program of study, participants will prepare a professional portfolio documenting their competence according to departmental and state standards.

 Content relevant to prospective teachers includes the following strands: human growth and learning, curricular and instructional planning, classroom organization and management, working with diverse populations, assessment, application of technology to management and instruction, and educational professionalism.
 Through the ACT program these strands are integrated into required core courses, curriculum and methods courses particular to the certification track, and field experience and student teaching.